chrisjwaddell/bab/README.md

 Search results go into this output file.
 This can be relative (relative to the current directory) or absolute.
 If no output file is provided in the command line or in config files such as the default ./settings.js, it prints to screen.
 You can use the redirect (>) on the command line.
 This works only in non cygwin terminals.
 Use this '-o' switch to get past that problem or use `bash -c 'kf "search string" "*.txt" > output.txt'`.

-Do the flags seperately eg not -ri,  but -i -r\
+Do the flags seperately eg -r -r not -ri\
 -r                      Recursive.
 Recursively search sub-directories of the root directory.
 The default yes.\
 -n                      Non-recursive\
 -i                      Case insensitive\